 …or fix it.

 No, of course not.
 No, I haven’t touched the centre of my own sorrow.
 I have hidden from it.
 I cannot sit with my pain, let alone yours.
 I would try to fix it or at least avoid it.
-I would walk away for it.
+I would walk away from it.
 Hide it.
 Forget it.

 But we never forget.
 Never.
 Our unconscious remembers.
 He takes notes and archives the memory.
 An amalgamation of images, smells, noises, colours, topped with a nice ribbon of emotions.